ominderaa/MultiChronometer/README.md

 Keep times for multiple athletes

 This Android application is a simple chronometer for multiple athletes at the same time.
-It keeps timkes in 100-ths of a second.
+It keeps times in 100-ths of a second.
 Create an unlimitted (well, ok, almost) number of chronometers and record lap times.